Alvin and the Chipmunks: The Road Chip: Cast

-Additionally, Maxie McClintock appears as Alice, Mark Jeffrey Miller appears as Cab Driver, Redfoo (cameo) appears as himself, John Waters (cameo) appears as John, Jennifer Coolidge (cameo) appears as Ms. Price, Laura Marano (cameo) appears as Hotel Babysitter, and Zeeko Zaki appears as Paparazzo.
+Additionally, Maxie McClintock appears as Alice, Mark Jeffrey Miller appears as Cab Driver, Redfoo appears as himself, John Waters appears as a first class passenger, Jennifer Coolidge appears as Ms. Price, Laura Marano appears as a Hotel Babysitter, and Zeeko Zaki appears as Paparazzo.

 Production

 In June 2013, 20th Century Fox announced that a fourth installment, Alvin and the Chipmunks 4, would be released on December 11, 2015.
 In August 2014, Randi Mayem Singer signed on to write the fourth installment.
 On December 18, 2014, it was announced that Walt Becker signed on to direct and that the film would be released on December 23, 2015.
+Unlike the previous films, where the Chipmunks and the Chipettes were animated by Rhythm & Hues Studios, in this film, they were animated by Wētā FX, due to Rhythm & Hues shutting down in 2013.
 The movie was officially released on December 18, 2015.
 It was also announced that the film would be titled Alvin and the Chipmunks: The Road Chip.
 In February 2015, Tony Hale joined the cast.
 On March 10, 2015, Kimberly Williams-Paisley joined the cast.
 On March 23, 2015, it was confirmed that Bella Thorne had joined the cast.
 Principal photography began on March 16, 2015, and ended on May 20, 2015.